What Are You Leaving Behind & What Are You Moving Towards?

 This liminal phase can feel uncomfortable, disorienting, and lonely.

-From the outside, it can look like freedom.
-From the inside, it can feel like groundlessness.
+The outside, may look like freedom.
+However, inside, it can feel like groundlessness, anxiety, fear, and loss.

 Somatically, this is a period where the nervous system is recalibrating:

-Without support, many expats interpret this phase as failure or instability, rather than a necessary stage of transformation.
+Without support, many expats interpret this phase as failure or instability, rather than a necessary stage of transformation, and a need for support .

 It shrinks perspective, limits perceived options, and reduces the space the body feels safe to take up.
 You can often hear it in the voice when someone speaks about a painful event.
 The throat tightens.
 Breath becomes shallow.
 Expression constricted.